Corruption: Corporate

-In 2016, the firm's executives were examined during Operation Car Wash part of an investigation over Odebrecht Organization bribes to executives of Petrobras, in exchange for contracts and influence.
-Operation Car Wash is an ongoing criminal money laundering and bribes related corporate crime investigation being carried out by the Federal Police of Brazil, Curitiba Branch, and judicially commanded by Judge Sérgio Moro since 17 March 2014.

 Education

 Corruption in education is a worldwide phenomenon.
 Corruption in admissions to universities is traditionally considered one of the most corrupt areas of the education sector.
 Recent attempts in some countries, such as Russia and Ukraine, to curb corruption in admissions through the abolition of university entrance examinations and introduction of standardized computer-graded tests have met backlash from part of society, while others appreciate the changes.
 Vouchers for university entrants have never materialized.
 The cost of corruption is that it impedes sustainable economic growth.

 Endemic corruption in educational institutions leads to the formation of sustainable corrupt hierarchies.
 While higher education in Russia is distinct with widespread bribery, corruption in the US and the UK features a significant amount of fraud.
 The US is distinct with grey areas and institutional corruption in the higher education sector.
-Authoritarian regimes, including those in the former Soviet republics, encourage educational corruption and control universities, especially during the election campaigns.
+Authoritarian regimes, including those in former Soviet republics, encourage educational corruption and control universities, especially during the election campaigns.
 This is typical for Russia, Ukraine, and Central Asian regimes, among others.
 The general public is well aware of the high level of corruption in colleges and universities, including thanks to the media.
 Doctoral education is no exception, with dissertations and doctoral degrees available for sale, including for politicians.
 Russian Parliament is notorious for "highly educated" MPs High levels of corruption are a result of universities not being able to break away from their Stalinist past, over bureaucratization, and a clear lack of university autonomy.
 Both quantitative and qualitative methodologies are employed to study education corruption, but the topic remains largely unattended by the scholars.
 In many societies and international organizations, education corruption remains a taboo.

 In some countries, such as certain eastern European countries, some Balkan countries and certain Asian countries, corruption occurs frequently in universities.
 This can include bribes to bypass bureaucratic procedures and bribing faculty for a grade.
 The willingness to engage in corruption such as accepting bribe money in exchange for grades decreases if individuals perceive such behavior as very objectionable, i.e. a violation of social norms and if they fear sanctions regarding the severity and probability of sanctions.